cchitsiang/awesome-stars/topics.md

 - [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page
 - [square/Valet](https://github.com/square/Valet) - Valet lets you securely store data in the iOS, tvOS, or macOS Keychain without knowing a thing about how the Keychain works.
 It’s easy.
 We promise.
 - [atom/atom](https://github.com/atom/atom) - :atom: The hackable text editor
+- [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protocol
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond
 - [onevcat/Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight, pure-Swift library for downloading and caching images from the web.
 - [zedtux/brewformulas.org](https://github.com/zedtux/brewformulas.org) - A website to search and discover formulas from Homebrew for Mac